lawrencegripper/azbrowse/docs/design/README.md

 It does the following:
 1. Use `getRegisteredExpanders` to find all expanders
 1. Check which expanders are relevant for the `TreeNode` provided using `DoesExpand` on each expander
-1. Starts a go routine to call `Expand` asyncronously on each expander which indicated it could expand the item.
-Results are sent to a go Channel on completion as an `ExpanderResult` see `internal/pkg/expanders/types.go`
+1. Starts a go routine to call `Expand` asynchronously on each expander which indicated it could expand the item.
+Results are sent to a go channel on completion as an `ExpanderResult` see `internal/pkg/expanders/types.go`
 1. A timeout is also started to ensure we don't block on a single expander while others have responded
-1. Responses are collected from all expanders, by pulling from the go Channel and returned
+1. Responses are collected from all expanders, by pulling from the go channel and returned
 1. If `AllowDefaultExpander: true` the `DefaultExpander` is used which attempts to make a `GET` request to the `TreeNodes`'s ID.
 See `internal/pkg/expanders/default.go`

 ## Key bindings

-Key bindings are initialised in the `setupViewsAndKeybindings` function in `main.go`.
+Key bindings are initialized in the `setupViewsAndKeybindings` function in `main.go`.
 Each binding is registered via the `keybindings.AddHandler` function and subsequently bound through the `keybindings.Bind` function.

 Handlers implement the `KeyHandler` interface which specifies an ID, an implementation to invoke, the widget that the binding is scoped to, and the default key.